 This course introduces the UNIX/Linux operating system skills necessary to perform entry-level user functions.
 Topics include: history of UNIX/Linux, login and logout, the user environment, user password change, the file system, hierarchy tree, editors, file system commands as they relate to navigating the file system tree, UNIX/Linux manual help pages, using the UNIX/Linux graphical desktop, and command options.
 In addition, the student must be able to perform directory and file displaying, creation, deletion, redirection, copying, moving, linking files, wildcards, determining present working directory and changing directory locations.

 IT Analysis, Design, and Project Management will provides a review and application of systems life cycle development methodologies and project management.
 Topics include: Systems planning, systems analysis, systems design, systems implementation, evaluation, and project management.

-Select One of the Following (4 hours)
+Select Two of the Following Guided Electives (8 hours)

 Visual Basic I introduces event-driven programming.
 Common elements of Windows applications will be discussed created and manipulated using Microsofts Visual Studio development environment.
 Topics include numeric data types and variables, decision making structures, arrays, validating input with strings and functions, repetition and multiple forms, test files, lists and common dialog controls.

 Visual Basic II teaches client-server systems, n-tier development environments, relational databases, use of SQL to access data, the use of ADO.NET objects, methods and properties to access and update relational and XML databases.
 Advanced features of Visual Basic are explored.

 This course provides a look at advanced Web Programming techniques using Microsoft Visual Basic.
 Topics include class and object creation, advanced data access, communicating with server side programs, security, and advanced topics.